ashwin975/ashwin975/README.md

 ## Thanks for stopping by.
 Here's a little bit about myself...

-Thanks for stopping by.
-Here's a little bit about myself...

 - 😄 My pronouns are: He/His/Him
 - 🔭 I’m currently working as a research assistant at SUNY - UB
 - 👯 I'm open for opportunities.